 Common Name: Escallonia

-Escallonia pulverulenta is a Evergreen Shrub up to 3.50 metres tall.
+Escallonia pulverulenta is an evergreen shrub that can grow up to 3.50 metres tall.

 S. America - Chile.